 - Star rating: PMS adoption is higher in the 3 star and above categories.
-The 4 and 5 star hotels with a breadth of facilities such as restaurant, spa, conference rooms are more likely to increase their need for management software.
+The 4 and 5 star hotels with a breadth of facilities such as restaurants, spas, conference rooms are more likely to increase their need for management software.

-- Occupancy: the occupancy rates of hotels will impact on whether a PMS is adopted – lower occupancy hotels (<30%) and seasonal hotels, for example, will be less likely to have invested the capital in PMS.
+- Occupancy: the occupancy rates of hotels will impact whether a PMS is adopted – lower occupancy hotels (<30%) and seasonal hotels, for example, will be less likely to have invested in a PMS.

 Main Functionalities of a PMS